When Police arrest a person without a warrant (Section 41 of CrPC)

 Arrest by private person and procedure on such arrest (Section 43 of CrPC)

 1) When a person commits a non-bailable and cognizable offence in the presence of a private person or such person is proclaimed offender, such a private person may arrest such person without unnecessary delay shall makeover such person to the police officer.
 And in the absence of a police officer, take the custody of such person to the nearest police station.

 2) When a person has committed a non-bailable offence and refuses to give the name and address or provided a false name and address to the police officer.
-Such officer shall deal as per the provisions of section 42.
-But if it found that there has not sufficient reason that the person has committed any offense, he shall release.
+Such an officer shall deal as per the provisions of section 42.
+But if it found that there has not sufficient reason that the person has committed any offence, he shall release.

 Arrest by the magistrate (Section 44 of CrPC)

 When a person commits an offence in the presence of any Magistrate within his local jurisdiction, he may arrest or pass an order to arrest such person.
 And commit him to custody.

 Arrest how made (Section 46 of CrPC)

 1) For arresting a person, the police officer shall touch or confine the body of such person.
 Where such a person is a woman, a woman police officer requires to arrest such person.

 2) If any person forcibly resists to arrest or attempt to evade the arrest, such a police officer may use all necessary means to arrest him.